JUNE 2026

 Other European Countries:

-Russia and Switzerland also have bans or restrictions on GMO cultivation.
+Russia and Switzerland also have had bans or restrictions on GMO cultivation.

 Asia-Pacific: